 1. The plaintiffs have to prove that it was the Defendant that violated the copyright.
 It is not enough just to show that the copyright was violated by someone over the internet connection owned by the defendant.
 If the plaintiffs are suggesting that there was an agreement between the people involved, it's up to them to prove it.

-I have seen some statements, particularly in the FAQ section of the attachment that the plaintiffs are sending to people, suggesting that having an open wireless connection is no defense, and that it is the responsibility of the internet connection owner to secure the connection.
+I have seen some statements, particularly in the FAQ section of the attachment that some plaintiffs send to people, suggesting that having an open wireless connection is no defense, and that it is the responsibility of the internet connection owner to secure the connection.
 This statement even purports to be based on legal research on the issue, and has been published as an article by a prominent plaintiffs attorney.
 While I cannot provide legal advice on a website, if your decision is in any way influenced by the allegation that you are strictly liable for any infringement that occurs on the internet connection that you pay for, I strongly encourage you to discuss this with an attorney, as I believe that the statement is very substantially misleading.

 With that said, I have to acknowledge that it is common for the person who owns the internet connection to be related to someone who might be forced to admit to the download (See "Rule Number 1").
 If the person who owns the connection knows the name of the person would have to admit to the download, that is information that the plaintiffs will (theoretically) be able to get in the discovery process.
 In such cases, whether the person who owns the connection was the one who actually did the downloading might not matter very much for practical purposes.
-However, bear in mind that if the plaintiffs begin the lawsuit by naming the wrong person, when and if they amend the paperwork to name the right person, the court can order them to pay the costs and fees incurred by the person they mistakenly named to begin with.
+However, bear in mind that if the plaintiffs begin the lawsuit by naming the wrong person, when and if they amend the paperwork to name the right person, the court could order them to pay the costs and fees incurred by the person they mistakenly named to begin with.

 2. Most likely, on bittorrent networks, during their